 Imagine standing at the edge of the Grand Canyon, not just marveling at its vastness, but also wondering about the forces that carved it over millions of years.
-But or picture yourself gazing at the night sky, not merely admiring the stars, but questioning their composition, distance, and the very laws that govern their existence.
+Because of that, or picture yourself gazing at the night sky, not merely admiring the stars, but questioning their composition, distance, and the very laws that govern their existence.
 This innate curiosity, this drive to understand the world around us, lies at the heart of scientific experimentation and observation—the cornerstones of human knowledge.

 The Power of Empirical Inquiry